Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Yes
 - [x] No

 ### You integrate a cloud- hosted Jenkins server and a new Azure DevOps deployment You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
-Solution: You create a service hook subscription that uses the code pushed event.Does this meet the goal?
+Solution: You create a service hook subscription that uses the code pushed event.
+Does this meet the goal?

 - [x] Yes.
 - [ ] No.

+### You integrate a cloud-hosted Jenkins server and a new Azure DevOps deployment.
+You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
+Solution: You create an email subscription to an Azure DevOps notification.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.

 ### Your company has a project in Azure DevOps for a new web application.
 The company uses Service Now for change management.
 You need to ensure that a change request is processed before any components can be deployed to the production environment.
 What are two ways to integrate into the Azure DevOps release pipeline?
 Each correct answer presents a complete solution.
 NOTE: Each correct selection is worth one point.